BEHIND THE WHEEL: Mercedes Benz C200

 rewarding to drive "

-It is wonderful to be in the back where they offer sufficient space, comfort and recline to both its rear passengers but do watch your head while getting in and out of the car as the roof line is quite raked.
+It is wonderful to be in the back where sufficient space, comfort and recline was offered to both its rear passengers but do watch your head while getting in and out as the roof line is quite raked.
 Dashboard, knobs and switches too are great if you excuse the massively bezel-ed screen.
-Once the wheel got rolling, the ride was pretty firm and it crashes right into massive portholes but all is forgiven since I’ve got enough reclining angle in the back.
+Once the wheel got rolling, the ride is firm and crashes at potholes.

-We then swapped seats and I was soon faced with confusion as the gear lever is on the steering column requires some getting used to.
-No matter how many times I remind myself I would reach to the center console whenever I wish to engage in going forward or backwards.
-So on to the drive, one thing is for sure, this C200 does not like speed.
-It does well going in and out of corners but the steering is uncommunicative and inaccurate so you really have got to be really brave to go fast in one of these things.
-At least, this C-class does the stopping aspect very well.
+We then swapped seats and I was soon faced with confusion as the gear lever is on the steering column requires getting used to.
+No matter how many times I remind myself, I would reach to the center console whenever I wish to engage in going forward or backwards.
+Moving on to the drive, one thing is for sure, this C200 does not like speed.
+It does well going in and out of corners but the steering is uncommunicative and inaccurate so you really have got to be really brave to go fast.
+At least, it does stopping rather well.

 Everything in the new C has been improved in terms of refinement, turbo lag and gearbox (which has always been Mercedes’ Achilles heel) compared to its predecessor.
 Not best in the market but a vast improvement.
 A good car or not, every new C class will be very appealing to those who aspire to have their first Mercedes and to those who have been driving Benz in the past.
 For me, I’d drive a little further down to have a go in a 328i just to be sure.